-Sampling from a determinantal distribution is not only advantageous because of the presented error bounds but it also makes intuitive sense that a selection of a diverse set of points yields a more accurate matrix reconstruction.
-The computational complexity of Algorithm 1 is, however, similar or even higher than that of manifold learning because the spectral decomposition of a dense graph is required, whereas Laplacian eigenmaps operate on sparse matrices.
-An approach for efficient sampling proposed in [15] works with the dual representation of $K = Y^{\top}Y$ to obtain $Q = YY^{\top}$, with Q hopefully smaller than the matrix K. Considering that we work with a Gaussian kernel matrix, this factorization corresponds to the inner product in feature space $\phi(x_i)^{\top}\phi(x_j)$ of the original points x_i, x_j .
-The Gaussian kernel corresponds to an infinite dimensional feature space.
+Sampling from a determinantal distribution is not only advantageous because of the presented error bounds but it also makes intuitive sense that a selection of a diverse set of points yields an accurate matrix reconstruction.
+The computational complexity of Algorithm 1 is, however, similar or even higher than for manifold learning because the spectral decomposition of a dense graph is required, whereas Laplacian eigenmaps operate on sparse matrices.
+An approach for efficient sampling proposed in [18] works with the dual representation of $K = Y^{\top}Y$ to obtain $Q = YY^{\top}$, with Q being hopefully smaller than the matrix K. Considering that we work with a Gaussian kernel matrix, this factorization corresponds to the inner product in feature space $\phi(x_i)^{\top} \phi(x_i)$ of the original points x_i, x_j .
+It is noted in the literature that the Gaussian kernel corresponds to an infinite dimensional feature space [27].
 Since we work with symmetric, positive definite matrices, we can calculate a Cholesky decomposition.
-In this case, the dual representation has the same size as the original matrix and therefore yields no improvement.
+However, the dual representation has the same size as the original matrix and therefore yields no improvement.

-Algorithm 2.
-Efficient approximation of DPP sampling
+Algorithm 2 Efficient approximation of DPP sampling

-Require: Point set X, subset cardinality k, nearest neighbor count m, update function f
+Require: Point set X, subset cardinality k, nearest neighbors m, update function f